Homeschool.com interviewed Linda Dobson. Here are some frequently asked questions about homeschooling preschool and loving every minute of it!

 Q: How long should we homeschool preschool each day?

 A: The short answer to this, as kids today are likely to say is, “24/7.”
 Again, think in terms of being free from the way government schools go about educating children.
-If you like schedules, stick with one, but realize that an evening trip to the grocery store, a weekend visit to the nature center, and even bedtime story hour are times available for learning together.
+If you like schedules, stick with one, but realize that everything counts!
+An evening trip to the grocery store, a weekend visit to the nature center, and even bedtime story hour are times available for learning together.

 Some families sit down and do all their academic (book) work for a couple of hours each morning, freeing up the children’s afternoons for personal pursuits.
 Others scatter bookwork throughout the day, or note that their children might sit down with a math book for 2 weeks straight, then not touch it again for a month.
 Sometimes families simply go through the course of a day and only take advantage of “teachable moments” as they arise.